Preparation is key when it comes to conducting a customer insurance review meeting.

 5. Make a Reminder Call

-Sometimes people forget about their appointments and no-shows are frustrating.
+Sometimes people forget about their appointments or simply don’t show up, and that’s frustrating!

 Making a reminder call has been helpful for many agents to reduce no-show rates.

-Call 3 days before the appointment and review your expectations.
+Call three days before the appointment and review your expectations.

 What is the purpose of the meeting?
 What does your client need to bring?

-You can also make another call, email, or text the day before or the morning of the appointment to make sure it doesn’t slip your customer’s mind.
+You can also make another call, email, or text the day before or the morning of the appointment to ensure it doesn’t slip your customer’s mind.